 If you don’t have a source of fresh Chaga, you can buy dried Chaga, also called Chaga chunks, from some specialty grocery stores and also online.

 Or you can follow the easiest method, which is to simply buy harvested Chaga pieces online.
-I like Atomic Nature’s Wild Canadian Chaga Mushroom Chunks.
+We like Atomic Nature’s Wild Canadian Chaga Mushroom Chunks.

 How to Make Chaga Tea